zowe/docs-site/docs/user-guide/using-jwt-token-with-apiml.md

 The authentication scheme is same as in the HTTP Basic authentication scheme.
 The PassTicket is used instead of the password.

-* For information about enabling a JWT token refresh endpoint, see [Enabling single sign on for clients via JWT token configuration](../user-guide/api-mediation/configuration-jwt/#enabling-a-jwt-token-refresh-endpoint).

-* For more information about authentication with JWT token, see [SAF Authentication Provider](../extend/extend-apiml/authentication-for-apiml-services/#authentication-with-jwt-token).